Margaret River Lantana Lane upgrade

 Project goal:

-We are upgrading the wastewater infrastructure to continue providing reliable wastewater services to the community of Margaret River.
+We are planning a new wastewater pipeline to continue providing reliable wastewater services to the Riverslea community of Margaret River.

 Status: